 The Rackspace KaaS product includes the following features:

-The latest open-source version of Kubernetes
+A recent conformant open-source version of Kubernetes

 Your Kubernetes cluster runs the latest stable community Kubernetes software and is compatible with all Kubernetes tools.
 In a default configuration, three Kubernetes worker nodes are created that ensure high availability and fault tolerance for your cluster.

 Based on widespread monitoring tools Prometheus®, Elasticsearch™, Grafana®, and others, the Rackspace KaaS solution ensures real-time analytics and statistics across your cluster.

 While using public container image registries, such as DockerHub and Quay® is still an option, some of your images might require an additional level of security.
 A private container image registry enables you to store and manage your container images in a protected location that restricts public access.

 Advanced network configuration

 Rackspace KaaS uses Calico® for network policies to enable you to configure a flexible networking architecture.
 Many cloud environments require a complex networking configuration that isolates one type of network traffic from another.
 Network policies provide answers to many networking issues.

 Backup and recovery